Required Code Books

 By purchasing any online course and other items, I certify that I have read and agree to the online course Terms and Conditions, the Course Requirements, and the Refund

-This 80 clock hour course must be completed within 4 months, however AAPC allows for an additional 2 months grace period, giving you a full 6 months access from date of purchase.
+This 160 clock hour combo-course must be completed within 4 months, however AAPC allows for an additional 8 months grace period, giving you a full 12 months access from date of purchase.
 Additional time extensions may be purchased for $29.95 per month.
 Date of purchase is considered your course start date, additional is also given for processing of your order.
 After your order is processed you will receive further email instruction on course access.

-The CPC® exam voucher is valid for 12 months from date of purchase.
+The CPC® & CPB™ exam vouchers are valid for 12 months from date of purchase.
 Membership is required to take any AAPC examination.

 View sample CPC test questions.